Muhammad-Alaasar/4z-task/README.md

-# Part of Speech

->#### This an interactive activity that helps the students practice categorizing a set of words according to their part of speech.
+# Product view Page

+>#### This a task to measure my skills to build pages with React JS.
 ###### by _Muhammad Al-Aasar_

 ##
 ## Technologies
 #### The project uses some Programming Language and Web tools to work Properly:

-- Node JS
 - React JS
 - JavaScript
-- Express Framework
-- CSS
+- Bootstrap
 - HTML (JSX)
-- Some Other Dependencies
-[ React Hooks, React Router, File System, Cors ]
+- React Hooks

 ## The Usage

 > To use it, you must be having NodeJS installed.

-- After you download this project, Extract it and open the backend folder, and in the terminal do it
+- After you download this project, Extract it and open the project folder, and in the terminal do it

 #### 1.Install the dependencies: